jeff012345/ECE5831-Term-Project/manual_classifier/README.md

 Used Python 3.5

-Open "run.py" add update the following values
+Open "run.py" and update the following values

 image_path = source folder of the images